barblin/camunda-alanda-setup/README.md

 # camunda-alanda-setup

+Make sure that you have execution rights for all folders and subfolders - to make sure, execute following command

+Pls install openjdk with Java version 11 and above

 All the necessary components are contained within this project.

 Before you start, please make sure that docker with docker compose is setup on your unix machine.